kevinboss/port/README.md

 ## What is it

-port, the name originating from the idea that only one container may be unloaded at once, is a tool that has been designed to manage multiple images and / or tags of these images.
+port is a tool that has been designed to manage multiple images and / or tags of these images.
 It allows the user to run one of these images / tags in a container, creating snapshots of that running container and manage the downloaded images.

 ## How to get it